Countertop filthy

 How often should I clean my countertops?

-It's recommended to clean your countertops daily or at least a few times per week to prevent buildup and maintain a clean, sanitary surface.
+It's recommended to clean your countertops daily or at least a few times per week to prevent a buildup of dirt and grime.

-What's the best way to disinfect my countertops?
+What's the best way to clean granite or quartz countertops?

 Connect with certified professionals in your area